pulumi/docs/content/blog/deploying-minecraft-on-azure/index.md

     location=location)
 ```

-Next, we want to create all the resources needed to deploy a virtual machine as a server and make it accessible to clients on the Internet, which in our case is a Minecraft client.
+Next, we want to create all the resources needed to deploy a virtual machine as a server and make it accessible to clients on the Internet, which, in our case, is a Minecraft client.

 First, create a virtual network for the server to communicate with other resources and to the Internet.
 The virtual network needs the resource group name, the location, and a name.
 We set a private IP address range and Azure will assign an IP address if a resource is deployed in that address space.